xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 * [AUTHTLDAP-3](http://jira.xwiki.org/browse/AUTHTLDAP-3): Add support for custom port
 * [AUTHTLDAP-4](http://jira.xwiki.org/browse/AUTHTLDAP-4): Make sure users from different servers but with same uid don't collide

+### Upgrade from pre 1.x

+The uid stored in XWiki user profile changed which mean by default the authenticator won't find old pages.
+You can either:
+* use xwiki.authentication.trustedldap.testLoginFor to support properly old pages
+* write a script to change all existing uid stored in wiki pages to full remote user instead of LDAP user id

 ## 1.0.3